adspiceprospice/codebase_extractor/README.md

 - **Onboarding**: Help new team members understand project structure
 - **Archiving**: Create text-based snapshots of your codebase
 - **AI Tools**: Prepare your codebase for analysis by AI tools or LLMs
+  - **Token Optimization**: Include only specific files' content to reduce token usage with LLMs
+  - **Context Preservation**: Keep the full directory structure for better context awareness

 ## Limitations